nebrius/reduxology/README.md

 export const dispatch = reduxology.dispatch;
 ```

-_Note:_ All of the methods on the `Reduxology` class are properly bound, so you don't need to worry about `this`.
+_Note:_ All of the methods on the `Reduxology` class are properly bound, so you don't need to worry about binding `this` manually.

 The `types.ts` file is implemented as: